School of Health Professions

 SHP First Year Experience

 All freshmen admitted to the university are required to complete a first year experience (FYE) course.
-The FYE sponsored by SHP, HRP 101 Experience the Univ Transition ,is designed to ease the transition between high school and university experiences and to prepare students for success in health professions majors.
-The course is three semester hours credit, and is designed to be delivered in a seminar format.
-Students interact with faculty, advisors, and other students to learn academic skills and personal lifestyle management tactics to make their freshman experience positive and academically rewarding.
+The FYE course sequence sponsored by SHP, HRP 101 Experience the University Transition is designed to ease the transition between high school and university experiences and to prepare students for success in health professions majors.
+The course is delivered in a blended seminar / online format.
+Students interact with faculty, advisers, and other students to learn academic skills and personal lifestyle management tactics to make their freshman experience positive and academically rewarding.
 Social interaction and engagement in the UAB community are key goals as well.

-All SHP majors are required to comply with the UAB core curriculum for a baccalaureate degree.
+All SHP majors are required to comply with the UAB Blazer Core Curriculum for a baccalaureate degree.
 However, most professional curricula in the school include specific prerequisite coursework that should be considered in making choices about options within the core curriculum.
-Students are strongly encouraged to make early contact with academic advisors in the School of Health Professions to plan their course schedules to meet the dual requirements of the core curriculum and the requirements of their chosen major.
-The courses identified in Area V of the core curriculum (Elective and Pre-professional Credits) differ greatly by major, and are subject to change as programs respond to changes in workforce requirements.
-Students should work closely with their academic advisors to plan their programs of study during the freshman and sophomore years.
+Students are strongly encouraged to make early contact with academic advisers in the School of Health Professions to plan their course schedules to meet the dual requirements of the core curriculum and the requirements of their chosen major.
+The courses identified in Area V of the core curriculum (Elective and Pre-professional Credits) differ by major, and are subject to change as programs respond to changes in workforce requirements.
+Students should work closely with their academic advisers to plan their programs of study during the freshman and sophomore years.